History of Zakynthos: Ottoman Turkish raid (1479)

-The defenders of the island were also protected by 500 stradiotes under the leadership of Stradioti Petros Bouas.
+The defenders of the island were also protected by 500 stradiotes under the leadership of Stradioti Petros Bouas (Albanian name: Petro Bua).
 He and his company of stradiotes were well known for fighting against the Ottoman Turks in the Peloponnese for many years.
 They were probably in Zakynthos following another agreement with the Venetian Republic.
 Petros Bouas was also supported by Nikolaos Bochalis and Petros Bozikis and their own companies of stradiotes who arrived over last few years to the island from the Peloppnese and Napflion.
 Petros Bozikis was Nikolaos Bochalis's first lieutenant.
 Subsequently, the matter was referred to the Porte in Constantinople.

 However, the forces of Gedik Ahmed Pasha did not wait for the reply and attacked the islanders of Zakynthos.
 Although they would have been outnumbered, the stradiotes and the local inhabitants managed to defeat the marauding Ottoman Turks twice in battle around the Castle and Aigialo (the town below the Castle).
 They also helped to capture and release hostages the Ottoman Turks had taken previously.
 The stradiotes again attacked and even took the equipment that was to be used to break the walls of the Castle.
 Gedik Ahmed Pasha retaliated by attacking any ship near the island and continued small scale raids in the countryside of Zakynthos which was less well defended than the Castle and Aigialo.

 Finally, a decision came from Constantinople.
 The Porte decided Zakynthos would become a possession of the Ottoman Empire but those Zakynthians who chose too could leave before the Ottoman Turks pillaged and occupied the island.
 Consequently, thousands of Venetian subjects and autochthonous Zakhynthians duly left the island with the assistance of Antonio Loredan's ships.
 Most of them were transported to Napfaktos, Corfu and the Peloponnese.

 The Ottoman Turks slipped 500 soldiers onto the island to capture the Zakynthians before they could leave.
 However, a group of 20 stradiotes noticed them around Bochali, adjacent to the Castle.
 Once notified the rest of the stradiotes and almost certainly local inhabitants surrounded these Ottoman Turkish soldiers slaughtered them all.
 Thus, due to the bravery of the stradiotes and local inhabitants the evacuation of most of the population was successfully completed and the Zakynthian people were spared the devastation wrought on Lefkada and to a lesser extent Cephallonia.
 Nonetheless, a meaningful number of islanders and their imovable property was left behind.
 Many of those are said to have hid in caves on Vrachionas (the central mountain range); however, vast amounts of their property, valuable icons, vines, olive trees were left to behind to be pillaged by the Ottoman Turks.